‘The Young And The Restless’ Star Camryn Grimes Makes A Cry For Help

 While the actress is trapped in bed for the foreseeable future, she’s already filmed the upcoming scenes for Y&R, so this Sunday snafu won’t cause any storyline snags for Mariah.
 Unfortunately, though, Mariah finds herself in a tricky situation next week, according to She Knows Soaps.

-Mariah’s girlfriend, Tessa (Cait Fairbanks) gets arrested for her attempt to blackmail Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni).
+Mariah’s girlfriend, Tessa (Cait Fairbanks), gets arrested for her attempt to blackmail Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni).
 Mariah nearly broke up with Tessa over the blackmail, but then Nikki, Victoria, and Sharon kidnapped Tessa and terrorized her before they left her in the cold in the middle of the woods.
 Tessa called Mariah for help, and since that time they’ve repaired their relationship and moved forward with renewed trust.

 Michael (Christian LeBlanc) ended up using Tessa’s blackmail in an attempt to help Nikki and Victoria’s defense, and now Tessa finds herself in trouble for the crime without a wealthy family to back her up.
-Mariah ends up bailing Tessa out of jail, and they decide to take the whole situation one day at a time because there’s still a strong possibility that Tessa will end up being convicted of extortion and possibly obstruction of justice for not coming forward with the evidence she had but used instead to blackmail the Fab Four.
+Mariah ends up bailing Tessa out of jail, and they decide to take the whole situation one day at a time because there’s still a strong possibility that Tessa will end up being convicted of extortion and possibly obstruction of justice for not coming forward with the evidence she had, but used instead to blackmail the Fab Four.